bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 The **Gap statistic method** compares the total intra-cluster variation for different values of K (number of clusters) with their expected values under a null reference distribution of the data.
-The estimate of the optimal clusters will be value that maximize the gap statistic (i.e, that yields the largest gap statistic).
+The estimate of the optimal clusters will be a value that maximizes the gap statistic (i.e, that yields the largest gap statistic).
 This means that the clustering structure is far away from the random uniform distribution of points.

 Here are some R implementations of the three methods: